phuocmanh8701/FakeCommitGithub/README.md

 - Added fake commit commit 3 of 2024-11-02 with count 3 with 3 commits
 - Added fake commit commit 0 of 2024-10-15 with count 3 with 3 commits
 - Added fake commit commit 1 of 2024-10-15 with count 3 with 3 commits
+- Added fake commit commit 2 of 2024-10-15 with count 3 with 3 commits